Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 SAI106_config.START1: configuration

- > physical run time, lattice size, number of cells, exchange integrals for Fe and O, period of microwave magnetic field, temperature, Curie temprature, etc.
+ > physical run time, lattice sizes, number of cells, exchange integrals for Fe and O, period of microwave magnetic field, temperature, Curie temprature, etc.
-  About 5,000,000 steps are required !
+  About 3,000,000 steps are required !

 magnetite8.xyz: magnetite in a cubic lattice